oprypin/crystal-imgui/docs/io.md

 ##### ::: ImGui::ImGuiIO.key_map

  [LEGACY] Input: map of indices into the KeysDown[512] entries array which represent your "native" keyboard state.
 The first 512 are now unused and should be kept zero.
-Legacy backend will write into KeyMap[] using [`ImGui::ImGuiKey`][] indices which are always >512.
+Legacy backend will write into KeyMap[] using [`ImGuiKey`][ImGui::ImGuiKey] indices which are always >512.

 ##### ::: ImGui::ImGuiIO.keys_down

  [LEGACY] Input: Keyboard keys that are pressed (ideally left in the "native" order your engine has access to keyboard keys, so you can use your own defines/enums for keys).
 This used to be [512] sized.
-It is now ImGuiKey_COUNT to allow legacy io.KeysDown[[`ImGui.get_key_index`][](...)] to work without an overflow.
+It is now ImGuiKey_COUNT to allow legacy io.KeysDown[[`get_key_index`][ImGui.get_key_index](...)] to work without an overflow.

 [Internal] Dear ImGui will maintain those fields.
 Forward compatibility not guaranteed!